SrijanBadhya/Debsoc/Running the PES Debsoc.md

 #### What causes the need of informal recruitments?

-- A lot of people might not have heard of the debsoc at the start of recruitments, or even if they have, they may not have felt that it was a good club worth pursuing.
+- A lot of people may not have heard of the debsoc at the start of recruitments, or even if they had, they may not have felt that it was a good club worth pursuing.
 They may have been too wrapped up with the start of college and now have clarity on how they want to pursue clubs.
-- Most such people get interested in the debsoc because their friend sings praises of the debsoc.
+- Most such people get interested in the debsoc because their friend sings them praises of the Debsoc.
 - If these people are made to wait until the official recruitments next year, it might be too late to hook them into debating (because a majority of freshers drop out of the club when the academic grind steepens in the 3rd sem).
-Or because by the next sem, their friend drops out and they aren't invested enough into debating to care to continue.
+By the next sem, m their friend drops out and they aren't invested enough into debating to care to continue without this friend.

 #### What are the benefits of informal recruitments?
 - It lessens the load on the swarm of recruitments the next year.